 March builds high quality pumps that will provide years of dependable service.
 Unlike cheaper pumps that can be frustrating to operate (due to such reasons as poor motor and body alignment leading to binding, poorly cast and low quality parts being easily broken, under powered motors leading to stoppage when grain enters the pump head and motors that readily burn out) these pumps are brewery workhorses that will provide years of dependable service.

-The March beer pumps are non-self-priming magnetic drive units built specifically to handle hot wort and water.
-The benefits of a magnetic drive, centrifugal pump are that they don't have a mechanical seal (which is leak prone and can be expensive to repair) and are not positive displacement (which can over-pressurize leading to damage or rupture).
-However, they require liquid being pumped to lubricate the internal parts.
-If the pump is run dry for a period of time the impeller and shaft may become damaged.
-To regulate the flow use a valve on the discharge/outlet.
+These pumps are magnetic drive units built specifically to handle hot wort and water.
+The benefits of a magnetic drive pump are that they are more reliable and require less maintenance, saving you money.
+Since they use a magnet to turn the impeller, the impeller is fully enclosed; there is no mechanical seal (where the drive shaft enters the head, connecting the impeller to the motor) which is leak prone and can be expensive to repair, and they are not positive displacement, which can over-pressurize leading to damage or rupture.
+However, they cannot handle high levels of solids (don't let a lot of grain into the pump hose) and do require liquid being pumped to lubricate and cool the impeller.
+If the pump is ran dry for a period of time the impeller and shaft may become overheated and damaged.
+To regulate the flow use a valve on the discharge/outlet and always allow full, unrestricted flow into the pump.

 Additional accessories can be added such as hoses (5' of 0.5"ID and 2' of 0.75"ID food-grade, high-temp, heavy-duty, high-pressure, braided silicone tube, two 1.5" TC (tri-clamp) clamps, two 1.5" TC silicone gaskets, one 3/4" FPT x 1.5"TC fitting and one 1/2 FPT x 1.5" TC fitting) or hoses and pump cart.
 (Note: Cart in picture is shown with a March 5S pump, the 815 is a little smaller.)